 Downside: You need excellent credit to qualify for this card.

-Downside: After the first year, this card gets an annual fee of $59.
+Downside: After the first year, you’ll need to pay an annual fee.

 Virgin America Visa Signature Card – This card currently has a limited time offer: you can earn up to 25,000 bonus points.
 Otherwise, you’ll earn 3 points for every $1 spent on Virgin America purchases and 1 point for every $1 spent everywhere else.
 Plus, cardholders get $150 off of a companion ticket each year.
 This card is for the frequent Virgin America flier.